-Pegah Memarpour, freelance columnist for Pardon Applications of Canada, explores some of the most common misconceptions about attempting to enter the United States with a criminal record.
+Pardon Applications of Canada explores some of the most common misconceptions about attempting to enter the United States with a criminal record.

-With the introduction of new legislations and policies, there are many myths and misconceptions around how to cross the U.S. border with a criminal record.
-These false notions have consequently resulted in many Canadians being turned away, arrested or detained at the U.S./Canadian border.
+With the introduction of new legislations and policies, there are many myths and misconceptions around attempting to cross the U.S. border with a criminal record.
+These false notions have consequently resulted in many Canadians and residents being turned away, arrested or detained at the U.S./Canadian border.

-Whether entering by sea, air, or land, those who hold a criminal record are generally not allowed to enter into the United States without a U.S. Entry Waiver.
+With few exceptions, whether entering by sea, air, or land, those who hold a criminal record are not allowed to enter into the United States without a U.S. Entry Waiver.

-A second misconception is that if your crime does not fall under “Crimes against Moral Turpitude” (e.g., 1 single DUI), you will not be withheld from entering the United States.
+A misconception is that if your record does not fall under “crimes against moral turpitude” (e.g., DUI or Assault), you will not be withheld from entering the United States.

 However, this is not guaranteed because U.S. border officials are given full discretionary authority over who may enter and who may not.

-Border officials have denied entry to Canadians with a criminal record, no matter what the offence.
+FACT: Border officials routinely deny entry to Canadians and residents of Canada with a criminal record, no matter what the offence.
 Even those with criminal records for offences that may not appear serious can still be denied entry.

 Myth#2: “My Criminal Record is Minor…it Won’t Be a Big Deal”.

-However, this still leaves many Canadians unaware of whether their record falls under those categories, and also forces some to risk entering the U.S. regardless.
+However, this still leaves many travelers unaware of whether their record falls under those categories, leading to substantial risk when attempting to enter the U.S..

 Myth#3: “My Charges are so Old…They Won’t Show Up”.

-The notion that having old charges will not appear, or will not matter to border officers when crossing into the states, has landed many Canadians in trouble.
+The notion that old charges will not appear, or will not matter to Border Officers when crossing into the states, has landed many Canadians in trouble.

-Even if a charge is 40 years old, individuals may still be denied entry into the U.S. Regardless of whether the charges seem dated, or a person’s record has been clean for decades, border officers can deny access to anyone.
+FACT: Even if a charge is 40 years old or more, individuals may still be denied entry into the U.S. Regardless of whether the charges seem dated, or a person’s record has been clean for decades, Border Officers can deny access to anyone.

-Some Canadians have crossed over to the U.S. with a criminal record on many occasions and have never been denied entry.
-This may lead individuals to believe they will not have any issues and will continue to plan trips for the states.
+Some travelers have crossed over to the U.S. with a criminal record on many occasions and have yet to be denied entry.
+This has lead individuals to believe they will not have any issues in the future.

-FACT: The notion that you will be fine because you have never been denied entry into the U.S. in spite of your record, you will be fine next time, is a myth.
-Often, border officers will do secondary screening on non-U.S. citizens attempting to enter.
+FACT: The notion that you will be fine because you have not yet been denied entry into the U.S., in spite of your criminal record, is completely false.
+Often, Border Officers will do secondary screening on non-U.S. citizens attempting to enter.
 This is where your criminal history will appear, and at this point you may be denied entry, barred, or detained.

-One issue that has caused many Canadians issues at the border when attempting to cross over is the fact that withdrawn charges, a discharge, or a stay of proceedings, will still appear on a criminal record.
+One issue that has caused many Canadians issues at the border when attempting to enter the U.S. is the fact that withdrawn charges, a discharge, or a stay of proceedings, will still appear on a criminal record.

-Many individuals who may have had their charges withdrawn and no sentence are still experiencing issues when attempting to cross over to the U.S.
+FACT: Even individuals who have not technically been convicted may still experiencing issues when attempting to cross over to the U.S.

-Myth#6: “I Doubt the Border Officers Would See My Record”.
+Myth#6: “I Doubt the Border Officers Will See My Record”.

-The United States border officials do have access to the CPIC database, which holds all Canadian criminal records.
-The border officers may access your record within CPIC by entering your name and date of birth.
+The United States Border Officials have access to the CPIC database, which holds all Canadian criminal records.
+The Border Officers may access your record within CPIC by simply entering your name and date of birth.

-Once border officers have pulled up your criminal record, they have the ability to see your convictions, sentence, and any charges which resulted in withdrawn charges or stay of proceedings.
+FACT: Once Border Officers have pulled up your criminal record, they have the ability to see your convictions, sentencing, and any non-conviction charges.
 They also have the ability to save the file within their own database, meaning that they may access it if you attempt to cross into the U.S. again from any port of entry – even if/after you’ve been pardoned.

 Myth#7: “A Pardon Will Guarantee My Freedom to the U.S.”

-Obtaining a Canadian Pardon (Record Suspension) is an important step for all Canadians with a criminal record, however, the U.S. does not recognize foreign pardons as grounds for entering their country.
+Obtaining a Canadian Pardon (Record Suspension) is a valuable and important step for all Canadians and residents with a criminal record, however, the U.S. does not recognize foreign pardons as grounds for entering their country.

-Taking chances with U.S. border officials when attempting to enter the U.S. without a waiver can cause many issues, and put an end to any planned vacations, cause extreme embarrassment, or even result in you being detained in U.S. custody.
+Taking chances with U.S. Border Officials when attempting to enter the U.S. without a valid Waiver could put an end to any planned vacations, cause extreme embarrassment, or even result in you being detained in U.S. custody.